 The doctors will see you on a regular basis and monitor your kidney function by a number of blood tests.
 They will also keep a careful check on your blood pressure.
 If any of the normal function of your kidneys is affected they may prescribe you certain medications that can control your blood pressure or counteract some of the effects of your lack of kidney function.

-Low Clearance Clinic (Clinic 12)
+Low Clearance Clinic (Cambridge Dialysis Centre)

 If your kidney function deteriorates you may eventually be referred to the “Low Clearance Clinic” or LCC.
 It is so called because, when your kidney function drops this low (15 - 20%), you start to clear only low amounts of toxins from your blood and you may start to feel unwell as a consequence.